 As a little background to understand this better our printers produce prints on large rolls of paper (or canvas).
 When the image is completed we cut the printed image from the roll.
 The actual cut size is called the “sheet size”.
 If a person orders a borderless print the sheet and print size will be the same.
 If the customer selects one of our bordered print options (1/2 or 1 inch border) then the sheet size will actually be larger than the print size since it will be including the borders we add to the outside of the print.
 For instance, if you order a 20×16 print with a 1/2 inch border around the print, the print will still be 20×16 but the cut sheet of paper it is printed on will be 21×17 inches.

-To help illustrate this we will use Monica, a customer of ours who, who ordered a series of prints of a painting showing her baby daughter.
+To help illustrate this we will use Monica, who ordered a series of prints of a painting showing her baby daughter.
 She wanted to try different display options so overtime ordered three different styles of the print.

 For the first print she wanted it to be borderless which means the artwork would go all the way to the edge of the sheet size.
 She wanted the cut print to be exactly 20×16.
 In that scenario I told her simply submit the image file and choose the borderless option when ordering a 20×16 inch print.
 The result was both the cut sheet size and the print size both as 20×16 inches.
 See Fig 1 below: